jsimonweb/csharp-docs-samples/appengine/flexible/CloudSql-PostgreSql/README.md

-# Google Cloud SQL and Google App Engine Flexible Environment
+# Google Cloud SQL with PostgreSQL and Google App Engine Flexible Environment

 This sample application demonstrates how to store data in Google Cloud SQL when running in Google App Engine Flexible Environment.